 One Number, Twenty Centers

 A system where ten centers thrive while ten collapse is not half-functional.
 The healthy half spends energy compensating for the collapsed half — routing around failures, absorbing displaced load, maintaining a surface that conceals internal fracture.
 Coherence reflects that strain.
-It penalizes fragmentation and rewards integration, producing a score from 0 to 100 that captures the whole-system picture no individual reading can.
+It penalizes fragmentation and rewards integration, producing a measure that captures the whole-system picture no individual reading can.

-The score places you in one of five bands — Crisis, Overwhelmed, Struggling, Steady, or Thriving — each representing a qualitatively distinct mode of functioning.
+Coherence places you in one of five bands — Severe, Burdened, Strained, Steady, or Thriving — each representing a qualitatively distinct mode of functioning.
 The band boundaries sit where the nature of the system’s behavior shifts, not at arbitrary intervals.

 Five Multiplicative Layers